-Artificial Intelligence can be divided into two basic categories.
+Artificial Intelligence is the use of a tool, such as computers, to generate intelligence, and can be divided into two basic categories.

 A) Fake AI, also called "Google AI" is a corporate scam designed to mislead individuals interested in AI in a path towards corporate waste.
 This type of 'AI' is mainly intended to keep the progression of 'AI' at the same pace it would have gone anyway, and conflate the mimicking of intelligence with the generation of intelligence.
 In other words the software and other tools that have always been used to generate AI will continue at the same pace, but new tools which are available to accelerate that growth will be discouraged.

 B) Genuine AI involves, as it has always involved, the use of new tools to actually generate new information and intelligence.
 New tools today refers to network functions that can be added to digital currencies.
 The main component of these is human input using 'taskwork'.

 A few early digital currencies, like Huntercoin, Motocoin, Neucoin etc tried to start the transition of the economy from nonproductive currencies to productive currencies, but for whatever reason so far wasteful 'fiat style' currencies like bitcoin have predominated.
 Corporate actors have so far been herding the public in the direction of fake ai development.

 As of mid 2021 Numeraire looks like the most advanced precursor to ai coins.
 Another interesting coin is Idena, which seems to be laying the groundwork for a real ai coin, but it remains to be seen if it attracts developers interested in ai.
 Idena solicited investments anonymously, a major red flag in crypto, so a person should be cautious, but it is a smart project which might develop into a real ai coin.
 It's initial developer has posted insightful comments about ai in the past before the coin even existed https://twitter.com/IdenaNetwork/status/1126759210450972673 .